vinayjoshi50-sketch/Coffee-Shop-Sales/README.md

 4. Coffee (39%) is the most sold category followed by Tea (28%) and bakery (12%), also the Barista Expresso (Coffee) is the highest revenue product.
 Also, Barista coffee and gourmet brewed coffee are the top contributors in the coffee category, they are also the Top 3 Revenue generators while brewed black tea and brewed chai tea are the top contributors in the Tea Category, they also feature in th Top-5 overall Revenue generators of all time.
 5. Regular and Large order size are the most preferred although Regular sizes are slightly more common(31%) .

-6. To Increase the Revenue One can :
+6. To increase the revenue the store should :

       ☕ 1.
 Capitalize on Peak Hours (6 AM – 10 AM)